Thermogalvanic cell: Solid electrolytes

 Thermocells in which the electrolyte connecting the electrodes is an ionic material have been considered and constructed too.
 The temperature range is also elevated as compared to liquid electrolytes.
 Studied systems fall in the 400–900 K. Some solid ionic materials that have been employed to construct thermogalvanic cells are AgI, PbCl2 and PbBr2.

 Uses

-Given the advantages provided by the working mechanism of thermogalvanic cells, their main application is electricity production under conditions where there is an excess of heat available.
-In particular thermogalvanic cells are being used to produce electricity in the following areas.
+The main application of thermogalvanic cells is electricity production under conditions where excess heat is available.
+In particular thermogalvanic cells are being used in the following areas.

 Solar energy

 The heat collected from this process generates steam, which can be used in a conventional steam turbine system to make electricity.
 In contrast to the low-temperature solar thermal systems that are used for air or water heating in domestic or commercial buildings, these solar thermal electricity plants operate at high temperatures, requiring both concentrated sunlight and a large collection area, making the Moroccan desert an ideal location.

 This is an alternative approach to the more widely used “photovoltaic” technology for producing electricity from sunlight.
 In a photovoltaic system, the sunlight is absorbed in the photovoltaic device (commonly called a solar cell) and energy is passed to electrons in the material, converting the solar energy directly into electricity.
 Sometimes, solar thermal electricity and photovoltaics are portrayed as competing technologies and, while this may be true when deciding on the way forward for a specific site, in general they are complementary, using solar energy as extensively as possible.